oyyblin/galaxy-docs/doc-governance/proposals/GP-0.md

 # GP-0

-GP stands for Galaxy Proposal.
-We adopted this process to ensure changes to Project Galaxy are transparent and well governed.
+GP stands for Galxe Proposal.
+We adopted this process to ensure changes to Galxe are transparent and well governed.
 This document serves as the template for future proposals.

 ## Abstract